CarVeto MOT history check

 having or consisting in the power to make recommendations but not to act enforcing them.

-CarVeto recommends looking at the existing and one previous MOT history to see if any advisory items are listed.
-Because advisory items may equal expense down the road.
+CarVeto recommends looking at the existing and one previous valid MOT certificate to see if any advisory items are listed.
+In many cases, an advisory item becomes a failing in the next MOT test and the owner will be liable for this repair bill.

-If a TCA (traction control arm) bush was listed as an advisory in the 2017 MOT, but not replaced, it will almost certainly need to be replaced on the subsequent MOT.
+If a rear trailing arm rubber bush or TCA (traction control arm) bush was listed as an advisory in the 2018 MOT, but not replaced, it will almost certainly need to be replaced on the subsequent MOT.

 If you buy the car it will be yourself that is paying for the replacement part.